progfolio/elpaca/doc/manual.md

 A lock file is a collection of recipes for the exact versions of installed packages.
 They can be used to build different versions of an Emacs configuration when combined with init file package declarations.

+<a id="writing-and-loading-lock-files"></a>

+#### Writing and Loading Lock Files

+The `elpaca-write-lock-file` command writes a lock file to a specified path.
+The `elpaca-lock-versions` command is a convenience wrapper that writes to the path specified by `elpaca-lock-file`, which defaults to `Elpaca.lock` in `user-emacs-directory`.

-The `elpaca-write-lock-file` command is used to write a lock file to disk.
-Setting the `elpaca-lock-file` variable to that file&rsquo;s path will cause Elpaca to use those versions of the recipes when installing packages assuming the `elpaca-menu-lock-file` is the first menu in `elpaca-menu-functions`.
+Setting `elpaca-lock-file` to a lock file&rsquo;s path will cause Elpaca to use those versions when installing packages, assuming `elpaca-menu-lock-file` is the first menu in `elpaca-menu-functions`.

+The `elpaca-unlock-versions` command deletes the lock file and clears the cache, allowing packages to be installed from their upstream sources again.

+<a id="force-updating-pinned-packages"></a>

+#### Force Updating Pinned Packages

+Packages with `:pin t`, `:ref`, or `:tag` in their recipes are normally excluded from update operations.
+The following commands bypass this:

+-   **elpaca-force-update:** Force update a single package, ignoring pin status.
+-   **elpaca-force-update-all:** Force update all packages, ignoring pin status.

+<a id="ensuring-pinned-versions"></a>

+#### Ensuring Pinned Versions

+To verify that pinned packages are at their declared versions:

+-   **elpaca-ensure-pinned:** Check if a package is at its `:ref` or `:tag`; reset if not.
+-   **elpaca-ensure-pinned-all:** Check all pinned packages and reset any that have drifted.

+For packages with only `:pin t` (no specific ref), these commands warn that no version can be ensured.
+For unpinned packages, they are skipped.

 <a id="use-package-integration"></a>